Manage HDInsight clusters by using the Apache Ambari Web UI

-Use the Actions menu to select the action that you wish to perform:
+Use the Actions menu to select the action that you wish to do:

 Item Description Start all components Start all components on the host.
 Stop all components Stop all components on the host.
 Restart all components Stop and start all components on the host.
 Turn on maintenance mode Suppresses alerts for the host.
-This mode should be enabled if you are performing actions that generate alerts.
+This mode should be enabled if you're doing actions that generate alerts.
 For example, stopping and starting a service.
 Turn off maintenance mode Returns the host to normal alerting.
 Stop Stops DataNode or NodeManagers on the host.
 Start Starts DataNode or NodeManagers on the host.
 Restart Stops and starts DataNode or NodeManagers on the host.
 Decommission Removes a host from the cluster.
-Do not use this action on HDInsight clusters.
+Don't use this action on HDInsight clusters.
 Recommission Adds a previously decommissioned host to the cluster.
-Do not use this action on HDInsight clusters.
+Don't use this action on HDInsight clusters.

 From the Dashboard or Services page, use the Actions button at the bottom of the list of services to stop and start all services.

 While the Actions button can restart all services, often you want to start, stop, or restart a specific service.
-Use the following steps to perform actions on an individual service:
+Use the following steps to do actions on an individual service:

 From the Dashboard or Services page, select a service.